NatiAris/vk-hotkeys/README.md

 # vk-hotkeys

-Very simple chrome extension that binds arrow keys with save photo and like/dislike buttons.
+Minimalistic Chrome extension that binds arrow keys with the save/remove photo and like/dislike buttons.

-I will probably add bind for photo removal some time later.
+With an image open in vk, press
+- Up Key: add or remove like
+- Down Key: save the image to "Saved Photos" album or remove the image
+  Since you cannot re-save what's already "yours" and remove what's not, using the same button did not seem to be a bad idea